Francois Laydu

 Laydu joined FC Basel's first team for their 1985–86 season under team manager Helmut Benthaus.
 Laydu played his domestic league debut for his new club in the home game in the St. Jakob Stadium on 17 August 1985 as Basel were defeated 0–3 by Wettingen.
-He stayed with the club for just six months and during this time Laydu played a total of 17 games for Basel without scoring a goal.
+He stayed with the club for just twelve months, but was unable to achieve a regular place in the team.
+During this time Laydu played a total of 17 games for Basel without scoring a goal.
 Three of these games were in the Nationalliga A, one in the Swiss Cup and 13 were friendly games.

 Following his time in Basel, Laydu moved on and played three and a half years for FC Locarno and then he returned to La Chaux-de-Fonds for two seasons and then he retired from active football.

 After his active career, with his passion for football and his competence as an official, Laydu joined the Neuchâtel Xamax board of directors.
 Later he was player advisor and manager.